 Version one…more wood grain with a subtle white wax (from Annie Sloan):

 Version two…when you flip it you reveal the lighter, whitewashed version which more subtle against the newly painted stone fireplace):

 You can see from our wood markings, measuring was a bit tricky.
+And we had to teach ourselves how to create a usable pattern online.
 But Mr. Snazzy made this easy for you to do at home by creating a pattern that you can print and download!
 He did the measuring, and I cut it with a jigsaw and added the final finish.

 We sanded the edges using a sanding block.
 The final finish on both sides was a combination of Early American stain from Varathane + Annie Sloan White Wax.

 Then one side has a heavier application of Annie Sloan White Wax.

 We are planning several more designs and we